angular-eslint/angular-eslint/README.md

 By setting up our config in this way, we have complete control over what rules etc apply to what file types and our separate concerns remain clearer and easier to maintain.

-**For a full reference configuration example** check out the full Angular CLI integration test located within this monorepo.
+**For a full reference configuration example** check out the full manually configured Angular CLI integration test located within this monorepo.
 Check out the relevant configuration files:

 - [packages/integration-tests/fixtures/v1014-multi-project-manual-config/.eslintrc.json](./packages/integration-tests/fixtures/v1014-multi-project-manual-config/.eslintrc.json)
 - [packages/integration-tests/fixtures/v1014-multi-project-manual-config/angular.json](./packages/integration-tests/fixtures/v1014-multi-project-manual-config/angular.json)

-If you are looking for general help in migrating specific rules from TSLint to ESLint, you can check out this project: https://github.com/typescript-eslint/tslint-to-eslint-config
+If you are looking for general help in migrating specific rules from TSLint to ESLint, you can check out this incredible project that we depend on in our conversion schematic: https://github.com/typescript-eslint/tslint-to-eslint-config

 <br>